coder/code-server/docs/CONTRIBUTING.md

 ## Development workflow

-The current development workflow is a bit tricky because we have this repo and we use our `coder/vscode` fork inside it with [`yarn link`](https://classic.yarnpkg.com/lang/en/docs/cli/link/).

-Here are these steps you should follow to get your dev environment setup:

 1. `git clone https://github.com/coder/code-server.git` - Clone `code-server`
 2. `git submodule update --init` - Clone `vscode` submodule
 3. `yarn` - Install dependencies
+4. `quilt patch -a` - Apply patches to the `vscode` submodule.
-4. `yarn watch` - This will spin up code-server on localhost:8080 which you can start developing.
-It will live reload changes to the source.
+5. `yarn watch` - Launch code-server localhost:8080. code-server will be live reloaded when changes are made; the browser needs to be refreshed manually.

+When pulling down changes that include modifications to the patches you will need to apply them with `quilt`.
+If you pull down changes that update the `vscode` submodule you will need to run `git submodule update --init` and re-apply the patches.

-### Updates to VS Code
+### Version updates to Code

-If changes are made and merged into `main` in the [`coder/vscode`](https://github.com/coder/vscode) repo, then you'll need to update the version in the `code-server` repo by following these steps:

-1. Update the `lib/vscode` submodule to the latest `main`.
+1. Update the `lib/vscode` submodule to the desired upstream version branch.
 2. From the code-server **project root**, run `yarn install`.
+3. Apply the patches (`quilt push -a`) or restore your stashed changes.
+At this stage you may need to resolve conflicts.
+For example use `quilt push -f`, manually apply the rejected portions, then `quilt refresh`.
-3. Test code-server locally to make sure everything works.
+4. Test code-server locally to make sure everything works.
-4. Check the Node.js version that's used by Electron (which is shipped with VS Code.
+5. Check the Node.js version that's used by Electron (which is shipped with VS Code.
 If necessary, update your version of Node.js to match.
-5. Commit the updated submodule to `code-server`.
+6. Commit the updated submodule and patches to `code-server`.
-6. Open a PR.
+7. Open a PR.

+### Patching Code

+0. You can go through the patch stack with `quilt push` and `quilt pop`.
+1. Create a new patch (`quilt new {name}.diff`) or use an existing patch.
+2. Add the file(s) you are patching (`quilt add [-P patch] {file}`).
+A file **must** be added before you make changes to it.
+3. Make your changes.
+Patches do not need to be independent of each other but each patch must result in a working code-server without any broken in-between states otherwise they are difficult to test and modify.
+4. Add your changes to the patch (`quilt refresh`)
+5. Add a comment in the patch about the reason for the patch and how to reproduce the behavior it fixes or adds.
+Every patch should have an e2e test as well.

 ### Build